Rahul-renovate-testing/renovate-docker-utf-8-with-bom/README.md

 ## Current behavior

-If the Dockerfile uses UTF-8 with BOM encoding, and the very first line of the Dockerfile is like "FROM <image> as <aliasY", the dependency is not resolved.
+If the Dockerfile uses UTF-8 with BOM encoding, and the very first line of the Dockerfile is like "FROM <image> as <alias>", the dependency is not resolved.
 Instead, Renovate tries to resolve `<alias>` as Docker image from Docker hub.

 ## Expected behavior